evermuse/sorting-algorithms/README.md

 # Quick Sort

 Quicksort is a comparison sort, meaning that it can sort items of any type for which a "less-than" relation (formally, a total order) is defined.
 In efficient implementations it is not a stable sort, meaning that the relative order of equal sort items is not preserved.
-Quicksort can operate in-place on an array, requiring small additional amounts of memory to perform the sorting.[Wiki](https://en.wikipedia.org/wiki/Quicksort)
+Quicksort can operate in-place on an array, requiring small additional amounts of memory to perform the sorting.
+[Wiki](https://en.wikipedia.org/wiki/Quicksort)

 - O(n2) worst case performance
 - O(n log n)avergage performance